novoalab/modPhred/docs/cluster.rst

   Analysis can be limited to single modification using ``--mod``.

-- extract modification probabilities for a set of modified positions from all reads from all samples
+- extract modification probabilities for a set of modified positions from all reads from all samples.
   Note, the reads are filtered by mapping quality ``-m / --mapq 15`` and their overlap with a selected region: by default a read has to cover at least 80% of the selected region ``--minAlgFrac 0.8``.

-- perform hierarchical clustering & save a figure
+- perform hierarchical clustering & save a figure.
   Only reads are clustered (modified positions are not clustered).
   We're using implementation from
   `seaborn.clustermap <https://seaborn.pydata.org/generated/seaborn.clustermap.html>`_.